You-Gao/Blog/_books/2024-05-18-living-high.md

 In any case, the ideal of rigorous self-reflection and democratic debate still holds.
 A question can be asked if this ideal is a ploy to sell books by moral philosophers?
 Maybe.

 ---
-[^1]: Evidence does not have to be empirical, could be intersubjective too.
+[^1]: Evidence does not have to be empirical, could be inter-subjective too.
 [^2]: Does this mean I reject the notion of social distance then?